Material-Specific Guide

 Precision cutting abrasive blades for stainless steel sectioning

-MAX-VHS abrasive cut-off blades designed for hard and case-hardened stainless steels.
-For general stainless steel grades, MAX-D series blades are also suitable.
+Hard-bond Al₂O₃ abrasive cut-off blades designed for hard and case-hardened stainless steels.
+For general stainless steel grades, a medium resin-bonded Al₂O₃ blade is also suitable.
 Thin blades (0.5-1.0 mm) minimize heat generation and deformation.

-• Use MAX-VHS series blades for hard and case-hardened stainless steels, or MAX-D series for general stainless steel grades
+• Use a hard-bond Al₂O₃ blade (hardened/case-hardened steel category) for hard and case-hardened stainless steels, or a medium resin-bonded Al₂O₃ blade (general ferrous category) for typical stainless grades

 • Use a thin abrasive cut-off wheel (0.5-1.0 mm thickness)